-The scheme consists of three advanced water treatment plants – located at Bundamba, Luggage Point and Gibson Island – that purify secondary treated wastewater to exceed drinking water standards by passing it through seven barriers, including microfiltration, reverse osmosis and advanced oxidation by UV radiation.
+The scheme consists of three advanced water treatment plants – located at Bundamba, Luggage Point and Gibson Island – that can purify secondary treated wastewater to exceed drinking water standards by passing it through seven barriers, including microfiltration, reverse osmosis and advanced oxidation by UV radiation.

-The scheme is not currently producing water as South East Queensland (SEQ) is experiencing a very high level of water security, which is expected to continue over the next decade and beyond.
+The scheme is not currently producing water as South East Queensland (SEQ) is experiencing a high level of water security, which is expected to continue over the next decade and beyond.

 Pre-treating involves coagulation, flocculation and the removal of bacteria and phosphorous.